 First, it’s down to you as a dog owner to pick up on any unusual behavior by your pet.
 If you notice changes in their eating, breathing, or general demeanor that is out of character, you should consider taking them to the vet for a health check - it’s best to be safe than sorry.
 If your dog is exhibiting any of the more worrying signs, like coughing up blood or persistent vomiting, contact an emergency vet as soon as possible.

-When it comes to diagnosing the condition, the most helpful tool utilized by canine cancer specialists is something known as a thoracic radiograph.
-It's essentially a radiology tool for the chest, which gives specialists an inside look at the lungs of dogs.
+When it comes to diagnosing lung cancer in dogs, the most helpful tool utilized by canine cancer specialists is something known as a thoracic radiograph.
+It's essentially a radiology tool for the chest cavity, which gives specialists an inside look at the lungs of dogs.

 After the thoracic radiograph test is conducted, an additional exam will likely be done as well in order to double-check the findings of the thoracic chest radiograph results.
-That's where the possibility of a CT scan, an MRI, or an ultrasonography come into play.
+That's where the possibility of a CT scan, an MRI, or an abdominal ultrasound come into play.

-After an analysis of your dog’s health history is complete, the canine cancer specialists can move onto figuring out which treatment options are best for your dog’s situation.
+After an analysis of your dog’s health history is complete, the canine lung cancer specialists can move onto figuring out which treatment options are best for your dog’s diagnosis of lung cancer.
 There are so many treatment options to choose from, including but not always limited to…

 - Complete blood count exam